sukeniklab/CHE600/Class_16/README.md

 ax.set_xlabel('t')
 ```

-7. We’ve now built a master equation for a monomer-dimer equilibrium system.
-What do the results look like?
-Does it make sense?
-How would you debug this?

-# Extending to tetramers
+## III.
+Extending to tetramers

 Next we’ll expand our model to all oligomer structures inherent in our full model.
 It’s recommended to start a new cell so you keep your simple dimer model unchanged as reference.

 1. Write a set of equilibria all the way to tetramers on a piece of paper - this will help you figure out the differential equations.

 2. Write the differential equations all the way to tetramers.
-Remember that the system is built step-wise using monomers, so two monomers turn into a dimer, a dimer and a monomer turn into a trimer, etc. Remember also that the monomer addition is reversible, so a dimer can turn into two monomers, a trimer into a dimer and a monomer, etc. For example, the ODE that describes dimer change with time can look like:
+Remember that the system is built step-wise using monomers, so two monomers turn into a dimer, a dimer and a monomer turn into a trimer, etc. Remember also that the monomer addition is reversible, so a dimer can turn into two monomers, a trimer into a dimer and a monomer, etc. For example, the ODE that describes dimer change with time would now look like:

 ```python
 dC2 = k_off*(-C[1] + C[2]) + k_on*C[0]*(C[0] - C[1])